norvig/paip-lisp/docs/chapter10.md

 When a vector is created, it can be given a *fill pointer*.
 This is a counter variable, but one that is conceptually stored inside the vector.
 Vectors with fill pointers act like a cross between a vector and a stack.
-You can push new elements onto the stack with the functions `vector - push` or `vector - push - extend`.
+You can push new elements onto the stack with the functions `vector-push` or `vector-push-extend`.
 The latter will automatically allocate a larger vector and copy over elements if necessary.
-You can remove elements with `vector - pop`, or you can explicitly look at the fill pointer with `fill - pointer`, or change it with a `setf`.
+You can remove elements with `vector-pop`, or you can explicitly look at the fill pointer with `fill-pointer`, or change it with a `setf`.
 Here are some examples (with `*print-array*` set to t so we can see the results):

 ```lisp